Mine opponents to ask Minnesota Supreme Court to void permit

 People are also reading…

 The water quality permit is one of three major permits issued to the company four years ago that are on hold due to legal challenges.
-The others are the project's overall permit to mine and a federal wetlands destruction permit.
+The others are the project's overall permit to mine and a federal wetlands permit that allowed the project to take about 900 acres (364 hectares) of wetlands in exchange for paying to restore wetlands elsewhere in the area.
 PolyMet, whose majority shareholder is Swiss-based commodities giant Glencore, has been unable to proceed with construction of the $1 billion project without them.

 Paula Maccabee, an attorney for WaterLegacy, one of several groups that will be arguing against the permit Wednesday, said the case is an important test “of both whether the courts will help us defend clean water and human health, and whether the courts will help us defend regulatory integrity in Minnesota.”